bvasic/NodeJs-Express-Mongo/README.md

 # NodeJs-Express-Mongo
 Server-side Development with NodeJS, Express and MongoDB
+> node index